Branvier/branvier/README.md

 }
 ```

-> Use this as starting point when implementing a new repository.
+> Use this as quick diagnosis for your repositories.
 >
 ## Repository